Supportive Living Program Coordinator

 ● Drafting grant proposals

-● Contributing to the organizational strategic plan and staff work plans that reflect the organizational and program vision
+● Contributing to the organizational strategic plan and staff work plans that reflect the organizational

 ● Development and revision of program guiding documents